Ibrahim Rahimić: Return to Velež

 On 26 September, Rahimić was appointed manager of Velež.
 After two seasons, Rahimić guided Velež to promotion to the Bosnian Premier League after finishing first in the 2018–19 season.

 On 5 August 2019, following a series of poor results in the 2019–20 Premier League season, Rahimić resigned as Velež manager.

 Return to Mladost

 One month after leaving Velež, Rahimić returned to Mladost Doboj Kakanj on 10 September.
 His first competitive game back in charge of Mladost ended in a 1–0 away loss to Čelik Zenica on 14 September.
 His first win at Mladost was in a cup game against Jedinstvo Bihać four days later.

 On 27 November 2019, it was announced by Mladost that Rahimić had left the club by mutual consent after disappointing results.

 Third stint at Velež

-On 1 October 2025, Rahimić was appointed as Velež's caretaker manager amidst an unexpected early relegation battle.
+On 17 July 2025, Rahimić was appointed sporting director of Velež Mostar.
+On 1 October 2025, he additionally took charge as caretaker manager amidst an unexpected early relegation battle.
 He was victorious in his first game back, beating Sloga Doboj 2–0 at home on 4 October.
+After managing to improve the side's performances, losing just once in Velež's eleven games since taking over, Rahimić was appointed on a permanent basis in December 2025.
+He managed to lead the side to a fourth place finish in the league, and reached the Bosnian Cup final where they were defeated by rivals Zrinjski; this was enough for Velež to secure themselves a spot in the 2026–27 UEFA Conference League qualifiers.

+Velež started off the 2026–27 season by eliminating Milsami Orhei in the UEFA Conference League first qualifying round.
+They were then eliminated in the second qualifying round by DAC Dunajská Streda, losing 4–0 on aggregate.
+After losing four, and winning only one of their opening six league matches, Rahimić resigned as both manager and sporting director of Velež on 10 September 2026.